AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 (So this conversion method fails.)

 \autoref{eq:conv-both-ctx-seconds} has weird units, though.
-R-seconds/L-second means something like: the relative participation of each network compared with a recent past state; i.e., the ratio of each network's \emph{actual} block production compared to it's \emph{target} block production.
+R-seconds/L-second means something like: the relative participation of each network compared with a recent past state; i.e., the ratio of the ratios of each network's \emph{actual} block production compared to it's \emph{target} block production.
 (This conversion method also fails.)

 \autoref{eq:conv-both-ctx-laden} measures something like \emph{relative weighted confirmation rates}.